psimm/text-tournament/readme.md

 Note that the filepath must be relative to the location of the `analysis.qmd` file.

-View the rendered `analysis.html` file in a browser. s
+View the rendered `analysis.html` file in a browser.

+### 3. Understand the reasons

-3. Check the reasons for the decisions in the `data/results.csv` file.
+Check the reasons for the decisions in the `data/results.csv` file.

 ## Models